Failing to Prevent Fraud

 • Clarity of responsibility for fraud risk-ownership.

-• A mechanism for staff to report suspected misconduct.
+• A 'whistle-blowing' mechanism for staff to report suspected misconduct.

 • Clarity of responsibility for testing the application of policy and procedure.